GuanceCloud/datakit/internal/export/doc/en/development.md

 > You can see the allocation of objects by `go tool pprof -sample_index=inuse_objects heap`, and consult `go tool pprof -help` for details.

-In the same way, you can view the total allocated memory pprof file allocs.
+In the same way, you can view the total allocated memory pprof file `allocs`.
 The effect of PDF is roughly as follows:

 <figure markdown>
   ![](https://static.guance.com/images/datakit/datakit-pprof-pdf.png){ width="800" }